-Who are the courses suitable for?
+Who is the course series suitable for?

 • Conservation officers and heritage planners